Atticus.io Review: A Review of Dave Chesson’s Book Formatting Software

 Remember, this is a dynamic formatting tool and so that is what it is built for…to make your publishing experience seamless and fast.
 As LPO books must follow strict guidelines for publication, Atticus.io already takes all of this into consideration, pushing its capabilities beyond the competition.

-Atticus Improvements and Upgrades
+Atticus improvements and upgrades

 As with Dave Chesson’s Publisher Rocket, the upgrades to make the software the best on the market never ends.
 The same is to be said with Atticus.io.